mattvenn/zero-to-asic-www/content/terminology/LVS.md

 * when power supplies aren't connected for some reason,
 * there is a short circuit during routing.

 Verification essentially tries to show that the final design meets the designer's intention.
-This takes various stages, but can in outline like this:
+This takes various stages:

 1) simulate the initial design (HDL or schematic) to show it behaves in the intended way
 2) synthesise this down to a netlist,
 3) simulate this again to show it still works - or use other tools such as formal proof to show it is equivalent to the original design